-After writing this post, @BrianSJ3 – Chief of Boundless Knowledge – put me on to a wonderful letter from David Morrison AO – Chief of Australian Army – which is too good not to share.
+This wonderful letter from David Morrison AO – Chief of Australian Army – is too good not to share.
 Instructions: 1) Print in 24pt Times New Roman; 2) Stick on office wall.

 As Chief of Army my first priority is to ensure the Army’s soldiers are fully prepared to meet the challenges presented by current and future operations.
 This is best achieved through appropriate force structures, equipment and maintaining our combat skills through robust training in foundation warfighting.